 The David L. Dungan Memorial Lecture Fund supports an annual lecture to honor the late David L. Dungan who was Professor of Religious Studies at the University of Tennessee from 1967-2002.
 The fund will be used to bring eminent scholars to Knoxville who specialize in early Christianity and the resources for studying early Christianity, as well as academic experts on the contemporary religious issues that so concerned David Dungan, such as the environment, politics, war and peace, missions, and the future of Christianity.

-The seventh Dungan Memorial Lecture will be given by Dale B. Martin, Woolsey Professor of Religious Studies at Yale University.
-The lecture will take place Thursday, February 16 at 5:30 p.m. in the Cox Auditorium.
+The seventh Dungan Memorial Lecture was given by Dale B. Martin, Woolsey Professor of Religious Studies at Yale University.
+The lecture took place Thursday, February 16 at 5:30 p.m. in the Cox Auditorium.

 "Sexual (Im)morality in Early Christianity"